gitCommitted/AirBnB/README.md

     }
     ```

-## Create a Review for a Spot based on the Spot's id
+### Create a Review for a Spot based on the Spot's id

 Create and return a new review for a spot specified by id.

 * Require Authentication: true
 * Request
-  * Method: Post
+  * Method: POST
-  * URL: /Reviews
+  * URL: spots/:spotId/reviews
   * Headers:
     * Content-Type: application/json
   * Body: